1628 Burwood Highway Belgrave 3160

 Partners John McKenzie and Leong Lim took over the cinema and continued with upgrades, including a Dolby sound system, a curved brick façade, and two new cinema auditoriums.

-Palace Cinemas took over the lease at the Cameo in 1991 and continued to screen movies at the site until mid-2003 when the building was bought by Eddie Tamir, who had previously renovated and rejuvenated Elsternwick’s Classic Cinemas, and promised to bring some pizzazz to the Hills.
+Palace Cinemas took over the lease at the Cameo in 1991 and continued to screen movies at the site until mid-2003 when the building was bought by the Tamir family, who had previously renovated and rejuvenated Elsternwick’s Classic Cinemas, and promised to bring some pizzazz to the Hills.

 In 2010 an additional two cinemas were added to the rear of cinema 1, plus a bar and a deck overlooking the outdoor cinema.
 Today, Cameo Cinemas retains its finest Art Deco features, together with decorative flourishes from its post-1970s revival.